carpentries/instructor-training/07-design.md

 {: .objectives}

-We have already covered certain elements of lesson design in our previous lessons on educational pyschology and how that can inform teaching tools.
+We have already covered certain elements of lesson design in our previous lessons on educational psychology and how that can inform teaching tools.
 In this lesson, we will focus strictly on lesson design, using a strategy called reverse instructional design, and specifically focusing on learning objectives.